IdahoLabUnsupported/gnn-network-anomaly-detection/README.md

 # What it Does
 The GNN anomaly detection model searches saved network capture data to detect potentially malicious anomalous activity.
-It

 # How it Works
 The GNN model is a machine learning neural network that operates on information associated with nodes in a graph.
 It uses the structure of the graph to produce a neighborhood around each node.
 The information across a node's neighbors is the only information the model uses in its input.
 This is similar to a convolutional network, where a pixel's color only affects the result of nearby pixels during each convolution layer.